Which European Airlines Allow Dogs in the Cabin in 2023?

 Pets Allowed in the Cabin?
 Yes

 The Austrian flag-carrier airline, Austrian Airlines allows small pets in the cabin (up to 8kg), plus larger dogs in the hold.
-The requirements are quite standard, although they also mention carriers in the cabin should be “insulated against odours”.
+The requirements are quite standard, with a maximum carrier size of 55 x 40 x 23cm, although they also mention carriers in the cabin should be “insulated against odours”.

 Fees vary between €50 (for domestic flights) up to €110 (for long intercontinental flights), and you should contact the airline well in advance to confirm the conditions of carriage and that there is space available.